owncast/owncast.github.io/content/docs/social.md

 1. You can send out posts to your followers via the admin.
 1. Your followers will automatically get notified when you go live.
 1. Your followers can share that you've gone live with their circle of followers.
-1. Engagement taken by people such as following, liking or sharing get exposed within your stream's chat.
+1. Actions such as following, liking or sharing get exposed within your stream's chat.

+## Why?

+It's a good way for your audience to get notified when you go live, share it with their circle, and to be highlighted within your page and chat.

 ## How to enable